Roger Penrose: Consciousness

 The Penrose–Lucas argument about the implications of Gödel's incompleteness theorem for computational theories of human intelligence has been criticised by mathematicians, computer scientists and philosophers.
-Many experts in these fields assert that Penrose's argument fails, though different authors may choose different aspects of the argument to attack.
-Marvin Minsky, a leading proponent of artificial intelligence, was particularly critical, stating that Penrose "tries to show, in chapter after chapter, that human thought cannot be based on any known scientific principle."
+Many experts in these fields assert that Penrose's argument fails, though different authors choose different aspects of the argument to attack.
+Marvin Minsky, a leading proponent of artificial intelligence, was particularly critical, writing that Penrose "tries to show, in chapter after chapter, that human thought cannot be based on any known scientific principle."
 Minsky's position is exactly the opposite – he believed that humans are, in fact, machines, whose functioning, although complex, is fully explainable by current physics.
 Minsky maintained that "one can carry that quest [for scientific explanation] too far by only seeking new basic principles instead of attacking the real detail.
 This is what I see in Penrose's quest for a new basic principle of physics that will account for consciousness."

 Penrose responded to criticism of The Emperor's New Mind with his follow-up 1994 book Shadows of the Mind, and in 1997 with The Large, the Small and the Human Mind.
 In those works, he also combined his observations with those of anesthesiologist Stuart Hameroff.

 Penrose and Hameroff have argued that consciousness is the result of quantum gravity effects in microtubules, which they dubbed Orch-OR (orchestrated objective reduction).
-Max Tegmark, in a paper in Physical Review E, calculated that the time scale of neuron firing and excitations in microtubules is slower than the decoherence time by a factor of at least 10,000,000,000.
-The reception of the paper is summed up by this statement in Tegmark's support: "Physicists outside the fray, such as IBM's John A. Smolin, say the calculations confirm what they had suspected all along.
+Max Tegmark, in a paper in Physical Review E, calculated that the time scale of neuron firing and excitations in microtubules is slower than the decoherence time by a factor of at least 10 billion.
+The paper's reception is summed up by this statement in Tegmark's support: "Physicists outside the fray, such as IBM's John A. Smolin, say the calculations confirm what they had suspected all along.
 'We're not working with a brain that's near absolute zero.
 It's reasonably unlikely that the brain evolved quantum behavior'".
 Tegmark's paper has been widely cited by critics of the Penrose–Hameroff position.